amandaluah/HDB-resale-prices/README.md

 ## 🏠  AGILE Data Sprint: HDB Resale Prices
 ![Image](https://github.com/user-attachments/assets/cbddcf6f-d728-4054-ab2d-2e46ef7b7d63)
 >
-> **Purpose**: Analyse the HDB resale market in Singapore, as a data analyst at a real estate agency in Singapore.
+> **Purpose**: With my groupmates, we analysed the HDB resale market in Singapore, as a data analyst at a real estate agency in Singapore.
 The agency wants to empower their agents with a data-driven tool to offer competitive
 > pricing advice for clients looking to buy or sell HDB resale flats and accurately estimate HDB resale flat values for different flat types and locations.
+Throughout the project, we also made use of Trello (a Project Management tool)to track our progress as a team.
 >
 > Refer to [guideline](https://github.com/amandaluah/HDB-resale-prices/blob/6c539491fc827559fe478c28bf88ba68c859f81f/Data%20Sprint%20%F0%9F%93%8B%20Guidelines%20-%20HDB%20Resale%20Prices.pdf) for the full guideline of this project.
 >
 > **Output**: Built a predictive model with linear regression to analyse the HDB resale market in Singapore and created various visualizations using Tableau and Python in a Jupyter notebook.
 >
-> **Tech Stack**: Python, Tableau
+> **Tech Stack**: Python, Tableau, Trello
 >
 > **Resources**: Historical HDB flat data (Train & Test) provided by General Assembly
 >